psarando/shire-reckoning/Lunar_Readalong.md

-Then they can use this scheme to observe the real-world moon themselves, during a similar time of year as in the story, and they can see just how the moon would have looked to the story's characters, or when it would have risen or set (give or take an hour) over certain events.
+Then they can use this scheme to observe the real-world moon themselves, during a similar time of year as in the story, and they can see just how the moon would have looked to the story's characters, or when it would have risen or set over certain events (give or take an hour).
 As noted above, they would have to align the full moon nearest to the beginning of March with Rethe 8, and use this project's [Middle-earth calendar simulations](https://psarando.github.io/shire-reckoning/Middle-earth-simulation.html) to align all the other Shire dates with the dates in our calendar in that year.